-The tanker will be propelled by three unique steerable thrusters and will use LNG as the primary fuel to help reduce harmful emissions, ensuring increased environmental safety.
+The tanker will be propelled by three unique steerable thrusters, and will use LNG as the primary fuel to help reduce harmful emissions, ensuring increased environmental safety.

 In November 2020, Mitsui O S K Lines (MOL), signed charter agreements with Arctic LNG 2 for three ice-breaking LNG carriers.
 The vessels will be built by Daewoo Shipbuilding and Marine Engineering.

 The carriers are 300m long and 47m wide, and will have a storage capacity of 172,500m³.
-Each vessel will have a maximum ice-breaking capacity of 2.1m level ice, with a hull form more optimised than that of the carriers employed for the Yamal LNG project.
+Each vessel will have a maximum ice-breaking capacity of 2.1m level ice, with a hull form more optimised than that of the other carriers employed for the Yamal LNG project.

 The ships will be fitted with advanced propulsion to provide improved ice-breaking capabilities when heading forward and aft.
-The propulsion system will include a double acting system (ahead and astern), an icebreaker bow structure, and a three-shaft POD propeller at the stern.
+The propulsion system will include three Sapfir type azimuth propulsion units with a total capacity of 45MW.

 The ice-breaking LNG carriers for MOL will be fitted with electrically-driven deck equipment, semi-enclosed mooring spaces, electrical heat tracing, steam de-icing system, and triple source heating systems among other facilities.